 Summary

 For this study, β€œcardiovascular events” were defined as hospitalizations due to acute myocardial infarction, hospitalizations due to stroke and al-cause mortality.
-Overal, the team found that diabetes and prior CVD were both asociated with β€œan increased risk of cardiovascular events” among patients from the 194 cohort.
+Overal, the team found that diabetes and prior CVD were both associated with β€œan increased risk of cardiovascular events” among patients from the 194 cohort.
 The rate of cardiovascular events was 28.4 per 1,0 person-years among patients with diabetes, 36.1 per 1,0 person-years among patients with prior CVD and 12.7 per 1,0 person-years among patients without diabetes or prior CVD.The risk was highest, as one might expect, when a patient presented with both diabetes and prior CVD (74 per 1,0

 βš•οΈ Medical Disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare provider before making health decisions.